 The Meditation Space and Timing

 LeeEeSee also provides guidance for the meditation space and other things required for a particular map.
 Generally the meditative space should be private, uncluttered and clean.
 When meditating indoors the space should be dimly lit or for some meditations kept as dark as possible.
 The size of the space is not important, it can be segment of space in a bedroom for instance or anyother place in ones home or room that feels reasonable.
 A meditation mat that is used exclusively for meditation is a must.
 At best there should be no distractions such as phone calls, being needed or rushed.
-Also good is to inform all in a household or room-hold of your meditation practice (though it is not necessary) and the need for privacy during the time unless an urgent matter comes up.
+Also good but optional is to inform all in a household or room-hold of your meditation practice and the need for privacy during meditation time unless an urgent matter comes up.
 If something like that does come up, the LeeEeSee will also provide instructions of how to properly pull a mystic out of his or her meditation.

 Time and frequency of meditaiton is also key to progress in meditative effort.
 The guidance for this in LeeEeSee is based on the Shum Perspective that calculates spiritual evolution in lifetimes.
 In LeeEeSee the most important rule when it comes to time of day for meditation and frequency of practice are consitency and practicality.
-LeeEeSee will recommend a frequency that is the minimum times a week for a practice.
+LeeEeSee will recommend a frequency that is the minimum times a week or month for practice.
 This recommended frequency is generally at least once a week.
 Because there is no race to reach the ultimate state of spiritual enlightenment and the fact that an over-demanding frequency could lead to giving up on practice, LeeEeSee always recommends an attainable frequency that is practical based on the natural flow of ones day, week and month.
 In some cases because of the hustle and bustle of life a frequency of once every two weeks is way more better than a demanding schedule of practice that can exasperate effort.
 As far as when during the day or night to practice Rehnadee Shum meditation, again there is flexibility here.
 Some people are morning people who prefer to meditate first thing in the morning before getting into the day; others may prefer to put the day to rest and meditate just before bed.
 Then there is the in-between times too.
 LeeEeSee's general advice is anytime so long as it is not right after a meal, snack or intense physical activity, giving time for the body to get digesting food out of the way, the body relaxed and as long as one is not too tired.

 Religion and LeeEeSee